 The standards of conduct set forth in Article XI shall be administered by the Board of Ethics pursuant to Section 7-148h of the Connecticut General Statutes.
-Members of the Board of Ethics shall meet in January of each year to elect a chairperson and a secretary.
+Members of the Board of Ethics shall meet in January of each year to elect a Chairperson and a Secretary.

-Initially, the board shall adopt reasonable rules and regulations consistent with the intent of Article XI within 90 days of taking office.
-The Board shall file the full text of its proposed rules and regulations with the Town Clerk and the First Selectman fifteen (15) days prior to a public hearing.
-The date, time, place and general purpose of the public hearing shall be published in a newspaper having general circulation in the town at least seven (7) days prior to the hearing.
-After due consideration of input from the public hearing the board shall adopt final rules and regulations which shall become effective on the date the full text of the rules and regulations is filed with the Town Clerk.
-Subsequently, the board shall consider any changes to its rules and regulations at the beginning of each year and shall adopt the changes after a public hearing within 60 days.
+Initially, the Board shall adopt reasonable rules and regulations consistent with the intent of Article XI within 90 days of taking office.
+The Board shall file the full text of its proposed rules and regulations with the Town Clerk and the First Selectman 15 days prior to a public hearing.
+The date, time, place and general purpose of the public hearing shall be published in a newspaper having general circulation in the Town at least seven days prior to the hearing.
+After due consideration of input from the public hearing the Board shall adopt final rules and regulations which shall become effective on the date the full text of the rules and regulations is filed with the Town Clerk.
+Subsequently, the Board shall consider any changes to its rules and regulations at the beginning of each year and shall adopt the changes after a public hearing within 60 days.

 All complaints to the Board of violations of the standards of conduct set forth in Article XI shall be in writing, signed by the complainant and notarized.
 Hypothetical situations and anonymous complaints shall not be addressed.
 The board shall investigate the pertinent facts stated in the complaint to determine whether or not there is probable cause that a violation of Article XI has occurred.
 The board may hold hearings regarding the complaint; however the board shall hold a hearing if requested by the person whose conduct is being investigated.
-Any such investigation shall be concluded within sixty (60) days of receipt of the complaint.
-Any investigation shall be confidential and any individual called by the board for the purpose of providing information shall not disclose his/her knowledge of the investigation to a third party unless the officer or employee whose conduct is under investigation requests that the investigation be made public.
-The officer or employee under investigation shall have the right to appear and be heard and to offer any information intended to establish that he/she has not violated any provision of Article XI.
-The officer or employee under investigation shall have the right to be represented by legal counsel at their own expense and to present and cross-examine witnesses.
-Any probable cause determination that an officer or employee has violated any provision of Article XI shall require four (4) concurring votes of the Board.

-The board shall not later than thirty-one (31) days after the hearing deliver (by hand) or send by registered or certified mail to the officer or employee involved the report of its findings and the reasons for its decision.
-The board shall make public a finding of probable cause and disclose the record of its investigation as authorized by Section 1-82a of the state statutes.
-The board shall state in its report what action it deems appropriate if a violation has occurred.
-When the board concludes that disciplinary action is appropriate for an employee or appointed official, the matter shall be referred to the proper authority.
+Any such investigation shall be concluded within 60 days of receipt of the complaint, absent extension as agreed to by the necessary parties.
+Any investigation shall be confidential and any individual called by the board for the purpose of providing information shall not disclose his/her knowledge of the investigation to a third party unless the official or employee whose conduct is under investigation requests that the investigation be made public.
+The official or employee under investigation shall have the right to appear and be heard and to offer any information intended to establish that he/she has not violated any provision of Article XI.
+The official or employee under investigation shall have the right to be represented by legal counsel at their own expense and to present and cross-examine witnesses.
+Any probable cause determination that an official or employee has violated any provision of Article XI shall require four concurring votes of the Board. [(17)] The Board shall not later than 31 days after the hearing deliver to the official or employee involved the report of its findings and the reasons for its decision.
+The Board shall make public a finding of probable cause and disclose the record of its investigation as authorized by Section 1-82a of the state statutes.
+The Board shall state in its report what action it deems appropriate if a violation has occurred.
+When the Board concludes that disciplinary action is appropriate for an employee or appointed official, the matter shall be referred to the proper authority. [(17)]